mbabynames search ✿

 Darragh Matthew

-The meaning of Darragh is "noble and strong"; Matthew is "gift of God".
+The meaning of Darragh is "oak tree"; Matthew is "gift of God".
 There is a natural balance between the two.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Heritage picks